A Simple Introduction to Tissue Identification in Preparation for the USMLE

 Psuedostratified Columnar Epithelium is actually a single layer of cells, taller than they are wide, which appears to be arranged in multiple layers.
 Individual cells can be seen extending from the basement membrane to the lumen.
 They are found in the Epidiymis and parts of the male Urethra.

-Transitional Epithelium is multiple layers of cells whose luminal surface is characterized by loose rounded to cuboidal appearing cells.
+Transitional Epithelium are multiple layers of cells whose luminal surface is characterized by loose rounded to cuboidal appearing cells.
 They are located on the lining of the Urinary Bladder, Ureters, and parts of the Urethra.

-Connective tissue are tissues containing cells which connect one type of tissue to another or one body area to another.
+Connective tissues are tissues containing cells which connect one type of tissue to another or one body area to another.
 Some have characteristic fibers or cells, and some have both.
 It provides support to the overlying Epithelium, provides form for the body, provides storage centers, and provides defense mechanisms.

 Embryonic Connective Tissue Mesenchymal Tissue has many irregular shaped Mesenchymal cells in a ground substance containing Reticular Fibers.
-These are found in skin and developing bone of embryos.
+These are found in skin and the developing bone of embryos.
 It can also be found in adult connective tissue along blood vessels.

 Embryonic Connective Tissue Mucoid Tissue is scattered Fibroblasts dispersed within a viscous jellylike ground substance containing Collagen fibers.
 These are located in the Umbilical Cord of the Fetus.